vaibhxv/EverythingWithAI/README.md

 Description :

-AI SaaS Platform with Next.js 13, React, Tailwind, Prisma, Stripe, Clerk, OpenAPI, Replicate, PlanetScale, MySQL, TypeScript & Crisp
+It is an AI SaaS Platform built with NextJS and Tailwind.

 Features: